In order to get your Texas adjuster license and become a licensed insurance adjuster, you will need to:

 Texas Insurance Adjuster License FAQ

-How long does it take to become an insurance adjuster in Texas?
+How long does it take to get a Texas adjuster insurance license?

 Do you need a license to become an insurance adjuster?